twosdai/CiCuLater/README.md

 Run `npm i` from the root of the project

+Run `sam deploy ./resources/CiCulater.yaml --parameter-overrides SSHKeyName = 'secureserverkey'` where the secureserverkey value should be replaced with whatever EC2 SSH key is setup.

+After deployment ssh into the server, you can read about how to do this via the EC2 console.

 Fill in the secrets within the configuration these can be found on[ AUTH0](https://auth0.com/) under the API which needs to be created, (Search for `FILL ME`)

 Run `node ./src/secureCIAPI/index.js` to start the server